JKirchartz/jkirchartz.github.com/_posts/2021-09-20-first_post_in_80_days.md

 100 days to offload is going slower than expected.
-Two completely separate extended-family situations hoisted house-hunting and home repair upon me the past few months, but that's no excuse - I could've written about the homes I was seeing, maybe even come up with some witty comparison between home projects and legacy websites.
+Two completely separate extended-family situations hoisted house-hunting and home repair upon me the past few months, but that's no excuse - I could've written about<!--more--> the homes I was seeing, maybe even come up with some witty comparison between home projects and legacy websites.
 The book club I've been in has spun off a few projects, like stamp-making/letterboxing, watching movies, and it's own writing and